How to Say “I Love You” in Spanish (and 50+ Other Romantic Phrases)

 Most people have learned that te amo means “I love you” in Spanish, and it does.
 But this is a very serious, deep love.
 It’s used mostly between spouses and when announcing your love, such as while proposing.

 Another way to say “I love you” is te quiero.
 Here’s where those degrees of affection come in.

 Te quiero literally means, “I want you,” but that’s a poor translation, in my opinion.
 This phrase doesn’t quite translate at all in English, because we have no equivalent at that degree.

 To say “I want you” in English has a lusty sound to it, and is not very romantic.
 But in Spanish, a better translation is “I want you in my life.”
 It’s a step down from te amo, and usually said when you’re in a committed relationship, but not necessarily married (or at least, not yet).

 And with both phrases, you can make them more passionate by adding mucho (“very much”).
 Te amo mucho or te quiero mucho both mean “I love you very much.”

 If You’re Looking for Something More Low-Key, Here’s an Option

 A less direct way to express your love is to say Significas mucho para mí.
 This means “You mean so much to me.”

-Here are a couple more ways to express romantic affection:
+Here are a couple more ways to express romantic affection in Spanish:

 - Me gustas: “I like you”.
 The play-it-safe approach to expressing your affection in those early days of dating.